 Summer Youth Employment Program (SYEP) / Academic Year Youth Employment

 Each summer, SCAN hires East Harlem and South Bronx youth to work in SCAN programs and summer camps.
-SCAN will sponsor a “first ever” Academic Year Youth Employment Program starting in July 2015.
+SCAN is also sponsoring a “first ever” Academic Year Youth Employment Program.

 Youth served each year: 450